Exr0nRandomProjects/scuffed_qa_annotator/instructions.md

 # Instructions

-*Based on human conversation expectations, does the learner answer fully and correctly answer the question?*
+**Based on human conversation expectations, does the submitted answer fully and correctly answer the question?**

 Start by comparing the Question, Submitted Answer, and Correct Answer.
 If you are unsure, read the Context in the dropdown below.
 Finally, if you are still unsure, select the "maybe", "probably", or "definetly" correct/incorrect based on your confidence.